thycotic-ps/secretserver/remote-password-changers/dell-idrac-ssh/readme.md

 13. Click drop-down for _Password_, select **Password**
 14. Click **Save**

 Proceed to create a new secret and test/verify the HB and RPC function correctly.
+The secret will need the user's id from the drac.
+Usually the root user is configured as #2.
+This can be confirmed in the web UI in overview -> iDRAC settings -> User Authentication.